Kathy Etchingham: 1960s London

-Etchingham, at age 20, met Jimi Hendrix in The Scotch of St. James nightclub, on the night of his arrival in London on 24 September 1966.
+Etchingham met Jimi Hendrix in The Scotch of St. James nightclub, on the night of his arrival in London on 24 September 1966, when she was 20.
 They became a couple during the time of his rise to stardom.
 According to her personal web page, Etchingham was the inspiration for many of Hendrix's compositions including "The Wind Cries Mary" (penned after an argument between Hendrix and Etchingham), "Foxy Lady" (during one of the first performances of this number Hendrix pointed her out from the stage), as the Katherina in "1983...
 (A Merman I Should Turn to Be)" and in "Send My Love to Linda" (the original lyrics of which were "Send My Love to Kathy", until Etchingham objected to being named).
 In 1969, she and Hendrix drifted apart.

 Later life

 Etchingham's first marriage broke up, and she later remarried and had a family.
-In 1997, she was instrumental in the placement of an English Heritage blue plaque on the wall of Jimi Hendrix’s home at 23 Brook Street, Mayfair.
+In 1997, she was instrumental in the placement of an English Heritage blue plaque on the wall of Jimi Hendrix's home at 23 Brook Street, Mayfair.
 In 1998, she published a book, Through Gypsy Eyes, which Etchingham wrote with Andrew Crofts, about her life, the 1960s, and Jimi Hendrix.

 In 2014, Etchingham criticised the biographical film which covered her relationship with Hendrix in the 1960s, Jimi: All Is by My Side, written and directed by John Ridley.
 Etchingham described the film depiction of her life with Hendrix as "absolute nonsense".